This page describes some basic information about developing and running TAC travel agents for CSE 431 at Lehigh University.

 In order to test your agent you will need to be able to play competitions against other agents.
-You can either use the standard TAC server or the one I have created for our competition) (cse431tac.cse.lehigh.edu:8080).
-Note, the latter server is only accessible from with the campus network.
-If you want to test your agents from off-campus, you need to login to the VPN first.
-For both servers, agents should contact port 6500 to participate in games.
+You can either use the standard TAC server or the one I have created for our competition (see the e-mail I sent to class for connection information).

 No matter which server you choose, you will have to first select Register New User and provide a name and password.
 The name should be the name of your agent, because this will be used to identify it in competitions.

 After registering a user and logging in, you can go to Coming Games and schedule a new game by pressing the Create Game button.
 This game will be scheduled for a few minutes in the future.
 Note, by default an agent connects to the server and no game is scheduled, a new game will be created for that agent.

 If you wish to have multiple agents compete against each other, please make sure that they each have a different agent name.
 When you register with the server, in addition to your normal agent name, you get eight additional names of the form agent1, agent2, etc. The easiest way to start an agent with a different name is to use the command line parameter agent.
 For example, java -jar tacagent -agent heflin1 Note, these additional accounts all have the same password as the original account.

 I highly recommend that all teams consider using the Java Agentware from the TAC website as the basis for their agent.
 Here are some things to consider if you use this software.

 This file contains the basic parameters for the agent.
 You will need to set the following fields: